Tulip-Dev/tulip/doc/user/workspace.rst

 Properties
 ----------

-In a similar fashion to what we have seen before, you can find tabs in the right-upper corner offering further options:
+In a similar way to what we have seen before, you can find tabs in the top right corner offering further options:

 .. image:: _images/i_histogram_properties.png
     :width: 392